-After graduating from Toronto Bible College (now Tyndale University College), and doing her linguistic studies at the Universities of North Dakota and Oklahoma, Ruth joined Wycliffe Bible Translators.
-She completed her Jungle Training Camp in Mexico and in 1965 at the age of 25, she went on to Brazil to do linguistic research with the Kayapó, one of Brazil’s 200 tribal groups without a written language.
+After graduating from Toronto Bible College (Tyndale University College) and completing linguistic studies at the University of North Dakota and the University of Oklahoma, Ruth joined Wycliffe Bible Translators (SIL).
+She completed her Jungle Training Camp in Mexico and then in 1965, at the age of 25, she journeyed to Brazil to begin linguistic research with the Kayapó, at that time one of 200 tribal groups in Brazil without a written language.

-In 1996, the New Testament was published and in the hands of the Kayapó, together with other Scripture portions and the JESUS film.
-Recently, due to the great demand, the Bible Society in Brazil made a reprint the Kayapó New Testament.
+By 1996, the first complete printing of the New Testament was produced and delivered to the Kayapó, together with other Scripture portions and the JESUS film.

-Ruth was currently in Canada, and had expected to return to Brazil at the beginning of January, 2019, but her departure was delayed due to some recent medical issues.
-On Saturday, January 12, 2019 at the age of 78, Ruth passed away at Grey Bruce Health Services, Owen Sound.
+On Saturday, January 12, 2019, at the age of 78, Ruth passed away at Grey Bruce Health Services, Owen Sound.

 Pastor João Quadra da Costa from Alta Floresta, MT, Brazil shared, “Of all her [Ruth’s] gifts, what I most admired was her humility.
 Even though she was a faith hero to me, she always said she had not done anything!”